andersmmg/fallout-stuff/README.md

 ### Planned Possible Features:

 - **Vault Signs**
+- **Ceiling Lights**
+- **Sliding Doors**
+- **Alarm Block**

 Please note that these features are planned possibilities and not guaranteed.
 As a solo developer, I'll do my best to implement them, but development priorities may change.

 ### Support:

 For any questions or support, you can reach out to us on [Modrinth](https://modrinth.com/mod/fallout-stuff) or [GitHub](https://github.com/andersmmg/fallout-stuff).
 Your feedback is highly valued!